The Tone Bender Timeline

 Another Mayer quote from an Iconic Axes interview in 2012: "...I never saw a Gibson Maestro first of all.
 I’ve never had one in my hands, in fact, to date; I’ve never had one in my hand [laughs].
 We listened to the sound of it you see, on the early Ventures records.
 I think they had a record out called “The 2000 Pound Bee” and it seemed like an interesting sound.
 The problem with the early Maestro fuzz tones were I guess quite percussive in nature; they didn’t have a lot of sustain.
 So I built, when I was working with the Admiralty, a version of a germanium fuzz box loosely based on the Maestro.
 It gave more sustain and it had a richer sound.
 That became quite popular amongst the session players around London.
 Big Jim Sullivan used it on a couple of Proby records.
 The Nashville Teens had one, Jimmy Page had one, Dave Dee, Dozy, Beaky, Mick & Tich, I think Ritchie Blackmore.
 There wasn’t that many, I didn’t really make that many of them, only for the session guys and a few bands."

-Mayer has at times stated his fuzz box was used by Sullivan for the recording of the hit Hold Me by P.J.
+Mayer has at times stated his fuzz box was used by Jim Sullivan for the recording of the hit Hold Me by P.J.
 Proby, however Jim Sullivan has stated it was a Maestro Fuzz-Tone he used, borrowed from Eric Ford.
 I have also never found an interview with Sullivan where he mentions Roger Mayer or a hand made fuzz, but there are many where he references using an FZ-1.
 Often times these makers create a fuzz box for a certain musician, then hear a fuzz effect on the record and assume (or hope) it was their device, but no one really knows for sure what was actually used in the studio other than the people who were there at the time.

 Roger Mayer famously went on to work with Jimi Hendrix in 1967 and 1968, modifying existing effects and creating new effects pedals for him, and referred by the Jimi The Hendrix Experience as their 'secret weapon'.
 He is credited as the designer of the first Octavia effect.
-Mayer made a modified replica of the Page fuzz pedal to sell to the public in 2004 that he called the Page-1, which does appear to be based on the Maestro Fuzz-Tone.

-Here is a quote from Bowie on the session: "When I was a baby, I did a rock session with one of the bands, one of the millions of bands that I had in the '60s – it was the Manish Boys, that's what it was – and the session guitar player doing the solo was this young kid who'd just come out of art school and was already a top session man, Jimmy Page.
+Here is a quote from Bowie on the session, indicating the fuzz box was only recently aquired: "When I was a baby, I did a rock session with one of the bands, one of the millions of bands that I had in the '60s – it was the Manish Boys, that's what it was – and the session guitar player doing the solo was this young kid who'd just come out of art school and was already a top session man, Jimmy Page.
 And he just got a fuzz box and he used that for the solo.
 He was wildly excited about it, and he was quite generous that day and he said "Look, I've got this riff but I'm not using it for anything so why don't you learn it and see if you can do anything with it."
 So I had his riff and I've used it ever since [laughs].
 It's never let me down."
 Bowie did use the riff for The Supermen on his third album The Man Who Sold The World, then again in 1997 in the song Dead Man Walking from his Earthling album.

 •1965 - Jimmy Page, at the age of 21, is asked to join the Yardbirds to replace Eric Clapton, at Clapton's suggestion.
 He had a good paying job doing session work around three times a day, five days a week, so he declines.
 He recommends his close friend Jeff Beck for the job.
 Jimmy reportedly takes job as staff producer for Oldham's Immediate Records in 1965.